-She has won literally hundreds of thousands of pounds for clients and prides herself on recovering the maximum amount of compensation possible for every client.
+She has won millions of pounds for clients and prides herself on recovering the maximum amount of compensation possible for each client.

 Below you will find a small selection of the successful personal injury cases which Catherine has dealt with.

-A group of contractors who were carrying out renovations in a factory had to remove and then break up strawboard that had been used to line the factory walls.
-This turned out to contain bacteria spores which had been lying dormant for years.
+A group of contractors were instructed to carry out renovations in a factory to remove and break up strawboard that had been used to line the factory walls.
+Unknown to them, this contained bacterial spores which had been lying dormant for years.